ultravideo/uvgComm/README.md

 ### Microsoft Visual Studio

+Compile the dependencies.
+If you get the following error `Windows SDK version X.X was not found`, retarget the solution.

 Add compiled libraries to PATH or to `../msvc_libs` folder and headers to PATH or `../include`.

 #### Shared Kvazaar